Introducing the PNNA

 Beginning in 2020, separate fall shows were scheduled in Seattle (Tukwila) and Portland, with the PNNA sponsoring the Tukwila show and the WCC sponsoring the Portland show.

-Understanding Exonumia Workshop was held on Saturday, November 2, 2019.
+See show report/photos.
+An Understanding Exonumia Workshop was held on Saturday, Nov.
+2, 2019.
 Would you like to see a similar workshop again in the Northwest? – Please let us know.

 1st Quarter 2021 – Boeing Employees’ Coin Show

 The next show was scheduled for Jan.
 16-17, 2021 in Kent, Wash.
 The PNNA 1st Quarter 2021 edition of The Nor’wester was intended to be a special 16-page edition for this show, but will now be another 8-page color edition.